 “Neil Shister’s book skillfully traces the evolution of Burning Man and provides rare insights into how this cultural phenomenon is changing the world.” —Michael Mikel, founding board member of the Burning Man Project

-Radical Ritual recounts, through interviews with fabled Burning Man personages, the festival’s evolution from the first scrap wood bonfire on a San Francisco beach to the week-long extravaganza in Black Rock City.
-Written from Neil Shister’s perspective as a five-time participant, journalist, and student of American culture, Radical Ritual presents Burning Man as vitally, historically important, a significant player in the avant-garde, forging new social paradigms as liberal democracy unravels.
-Burning Man’s contribution to this new order is post-post modern, a fusion of sixties humanism with state-of-the-art Silicon Valley wizardry.
+Written from Neil Shister’s perspective as a journalist, student of American culture, and six-time participant in Burning Man, Radical Ritual presents the event as vitally, historically important.
+Shister contends that Burning Man is a significant player in the avant-garde, forging new social paradigms as liberal democracy unravels.
+Burning Man’s contribution to this new order is postmodern, a fusion of sixties humanism with state-of-the-art Silicon Valley wizardry.

 Shister is not alone in his opinion.
-Led by conservative activist Grover Norquist, the Cato Institute recently held an event on what libertarians can learn from Burning Man.
-The festival intertwines conservative and progressive ideas.
-On one hand it is a celebration of self-reliance, personal accountability, and individual freedom; on the other hand it is based on strong values of inclusion, consensual decision-making, and centered, collaborative endeavor.
+In 2018, the Smithsonian dedicated its entire Renwick Gallery, located next door to the White House, to an exhibition of Burning Man art and culture.
+The gathering intertwines conservative and progressive ideas.
+On one hand it is a celebration of self-reliance, personal accountability, and individual freedom; on the other hand it is based on strong values of inclusion, consensual decision making, and centered, collaborative endeavor.

-In a wonderful mix of narrative storytelling and reportage, Radical Ritual discusses how Burning Man has impacted the art world, disaster relief, urban renewal, the utilization of renewable energy and even the corporate governance of Google.
-The story concludes with the sudden death in May, 2018 of Larry Harvey, now renowned as the philosophical epicenter of the movement.
+In a wonderful mix of narrative storytelling and reportage, Radical Ritual discusses how Burning Man has impacted the art world, disaster relief, urban renewal, the utilization of renewable energy, and even the corporate governance of Google.
+The story concludes with the sudden death in April 2018 of Larry Harvey, now renowned as the philosophical epicenter of the movement.